Keychrom/Axiom/docs/admin/installation-docker.rst

 Custom images
 =============

-To build your own SearXNG container image from source (please note, custom container images are not officially supported):
+To build your own AXIOM container image from source (please note, custom container images are not officially supported):

 .. code:: sh